 Arguably one of the first truly international enterprises in human history was to be found in the age of sail.
 Advances in shipbuilding opened up a whole world of commercial possibilities to the Imperial nations of Europe in that age.
 These early global voyages were fraught with danger and many a captain lost half his crew to disease and the elements long before the voyage came to a successful end.
 This necessitated taking on sailors at different ports of call to fill up the ranks–effectively outsourcing due to necessity.

-To see the great success that this move lead to, you only need to look at the beautiful Russian city of St. Petersburg.
+To see the great success that this move leads to, you only need to look at the beautiful Russian city of St. Petersburg.
 There’s a very good reason that it used to be the capital city of the country–it brought together the styles and designs that made many other European cities beautiful.
-He outsourced plans and designs to Italian architects in that far off land, brought in German engineers, French artisans–essentially anyone with the necessary skills to contribute.
+He outsourced plans and designs to Italian architects in that far-off land, brought in German engineers, French artisans–essentially anyone with the necessary skills to contribute.

 Again, it’s interesting to note that outsourcing wasn’t seen primarily as a means by which one could get cheap labor.
 Quite the contrary, a lot of the people that Peter outsourced were the best in their fields–and with a matching price tag.
 The whole point was that Peter saw a need that could be filled by skilled talent beyond his nation’s borders, and saw taking them in as a means to realize his own vision in the most expedient way possible.